Developkings/Infinity-whisky-bottle-/README.md

 iOS Application: The primary goal after the Android app's initial release is to develop a native iOS version, bringing the Infinity Bottle Tracker to a wider audience.

+Play store and App store: get the app and updates directly from official stores

 Physical Bottle Design: We envision a future where the app has a perfect physical counterpart.
 Our long-term objective is to design and produce a truly purpose-built infinity bottle that is as functional as it is beautiful, with unique features tailored to this concept.

 <img src="https://github.com/Developkings/Infinity-whisky-bottle-/blob/main/Physical%20bottle.jpg" alt="A small icon representing whisky" height="400" />